xnhp/vanted-wiki/BackGroundAPI.md

 ### Executing simple background-task / ui-update-task pair with progress

-If your algorithm can provide updates during its long running task, it can implement the interface `BackgroundTaskStatusProvider` which contains several methods that are queried periodically to show update messages or the value for the progress bar.
+If your algorithm can provide updates during its long running task, it can implement the interface `BackgroundTaskStatusProvider`, which contains several methods that are queried periodically to show update messages or the value for the progress bar.

 The `BackgroundTaskStatusProvider` interface also enables the user to send a *cancel* event to the background task.
 It is the responsibility of the task to check for an abort call and act accordingly.

-If you have just a custom background task and want to show some progress you can use the `BackgroundTaskStatusProviderSupportingExternalCall` as shown in the following example
+If you have just a custom background task and want to show some progress, you can use the `BackgroundTaskStatusProviderSupportingExternalCall` as shown in the example below

 ```java
 final BackgroundTaskStatusProviderSupportingExternalCall status =